Scorpion II: Macehead

 The only pictorial evidence of his existence is the so-called Scorpion Macehead, which was found in the Main deposit by archeologists James E. Quibell and Frederick W. Green in a temple at Nekhen (Hierakonpolis) during the dig season of 1897–1898.
 It is currently on display at the Ashmolean Museum, Oxford.
 The stratigraphy of this macehead was lost due to the methods of its excavators, but its style seems to date it to the very end of the Predynastic Period.

 The Scorpion Macehead depicts a single, large figure wearing the White Crown of Upper Egypt.
 He holds a hoe, which has been interpreted as a ritual either involving the pharaoh ceremonially cutting the first furrow in the fields, or opening the dikes to flood them.
 The use and placement of the iconography is similar to the depiction of the pharaoh Narmer on the obverse side of the Narmer Palette.
 The king is preceded by servants, the first in row seems to throw seeds from a basket into the freshly hacked ground.
 A second servant (his depiction is partially damaged) wears a huge bundle of grain sheafs, which strengthens the interpretation of a seed sowing ceremony, possibly connected to the Sed festival or a founding ceremony.
-Maybe Scorpion II was the founder of Nekhen or Buto, which would explain why the macehead was found in Hierakonpolis.
+Scorpion II may have been the founder of Nekhen or Buto, which would explain why the macehead was found in Hierakonpolis.
 Above the servants, a row of standard bearers, who carry the same standards as seen on the Narmer palette, precede the king.
 Below the royal servants, a road and a landscape with people and houses is preserved.